cloudant/sync-android/doc/conflicts.md

 When a document has been changed in many places, it becomes conflicted.
 This means that there are a number of active, alternative versions of the document.
-Applications -- whether on device or a web app communicating with the Cloudand or CouchDB HTTP interfaces -- must resolve the conflicts by creating a merged version of the active versions of the document, then updating the document with this and deleting the now obselete leaf nodes.
+Applications -- whether on device or a web app communicating with the Cloudant or CouchDB HTTP interfaces -- must resolve the conflicts by creating a merged version of the active versions of the document, then updating the document with this and deleting the now obsolete leaf nodes.

 Fortunately, Cloudant Sync has helper methods to simplify this.
 There's a method which returns all the documents in a conflicted state, along with